titon/toolkit/docs/en/components/modal.md

 ### Form Submitting ###

 How useful would a modal be if it didn't support forms?
-Pretty useless.
+Rather useless.
 Using forms in modals is rather simple, simply place the `form` tag and a `.modal-event-submit` class on the element that should trigger form submission.